Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 ## Business and developer goals

-- `Basic Vits` inc. company want to make vitamins and supplements accessible to anyone who wish to improve their health continuously.
+- `Basic Vits` inc. company wants to make vitamins and supplements accessible to anyone who wishes to improve their health continuously.
 It offers a service in which users can have a customized plan.
-- `Basic Vits` inc. company business model is to resell vitamins and supplements to end user as a monthly personalized subscription.

 - As a developer, I want to gain profesionnal experience in developping an ecommerce website using Python+Django
 - As a developer, I want to add a functionnal full stack e-commerce website to my developer's portfolio